We are transitioning into a new decade, individually and collectively.

 The catch, however, is that the change begins within.
 Significant change begins with many many small changes.
 Each part is a necessary asset to the whole.
 So guess what that means - YOU are a necessary part to the whole.

 So what realizations must we accept and embody to bring the change we yearn for in the coming decade?
 We don’t need novel and new ideas to make big change - we need truth, inspiration and connection.
 So let’s follow these words of wisdom from some of our favorite global leaders.
-These words can become beliefs, and these beliefs can become resolutions.
+These words can become beliefs, these beliefs can become resolutions, and help us all practice regenerative wellness.

 7 inspirational quotes for the regenerative lifestyle